unjulee/sensor_dev/manuals/manual_1.md

 2. Expandable Ruler System <br/>

    Instead of using a marked reel, we’ve decided to use an expandable ruler system that we would fabricate in lab.
 This system would consist of multiple 20 cm long panels marked with heights.
 These panels would be  connected by double hinges.
 The endoscope wiring would run along the side through a series of loops to keep the wiring in place.
 In order to lower the endoscope down, we would release panel by panel until the endoscope has reached the sludge blanket.
 Then we could read the height off of the panels.
 The benefits of this expandable system is that it would be easy to expand and collapse, making it ideal for transport.
-The panels would also provide a rigid backing so that the endoscope wire, which is semi-rigid, would go into the water at a 90 degree angle and provide us with a more accurate reading.
+The panels would also provide a rigid backing so that the endoscope wire, which is semi-rigid, would go into the water at a 90 degree angle and provide us with a more accurate reading and height.

    **Have diagram here**